mars0i/popco2/src/popco/nn/settle.md

 `emap`: Maps a function over each element of a matrix to produce a new matrix.

-Convention: Vector names are all-lower-case.
-Matrices have initial cap in each component of the name.

 Network settling (with Grossberg algorithm):

 NOTE: